kubernetes/minikube/site/content/en/docs/handbook/addons/gcp-auth.md

 date: 2020-07-15
 ---

 If you have a containerized GCP app with a Kubernetes yaml, you can automatically add your credentials to all your deployed pods dynamically with this minikube addon.
-You just need to have a credentials file, which can be generated with `gcloud auth login`.
+You just need to have a credentials file, which can be generated with `gcloud auth application-default login`.
 If you already have a json credentials file you want specify, use the GOOGLE_APPLICATION_CREDENTIALS environment variable.

 - Start a cluster:
 ```